Buy here: We ship World Wide

 2) 5 Volt - Indicates if the power is within specs, if so it lights continuous.
 Below 4.7 volts this LED is off.
 Above 5.4 volts it flashes.

 3) EDID - This LED lights blue once the computer has read the (emulated) EDID ROM.
 This implies that the computer (or GPU) is running.
+It will blink if the EDID is read again.

 4) Data - 4 LEDs.
 One LED for each of the three data channels and one LED for the clock.